VenB304/videojs-player/README.md

 - **Preload Strategy**: Control how much data loads before playback (`Metadata`, `Auto`, `None`).
 - **Enable MKV/HLS Support**: Attempts to play `.m3u8` streams and `.mkv` files natively.
   > **Note**: This is client-side only.
 It works if your browser supports the underlying codecs (e.g., Chrome playing H.264 in MKV).
 It does **not** transcode incompatible formats.

+# Sponsored by Google's Antigravity, Gemini 3 Pro and 1 Year Google AI Pro for Students